 Hangovers can be eased a little by drinking water and breathing fresh air.
-Peppermint, ginger, and rosemary can also help.
+Besides white willow and white oak bark, peppermint, ginger, and rosemary can also help.
 Get these herbs into the body by sipping on tea or using in aromatherapy.
 When drinking hot tea, be sure to inhale the aroma!

 Massage is also an excellent remedy for a hangover.
 Use a good-quality, organic carrier oil like almond, grapeseed, or olive oil and a few drops of essential oil.
 Good oils to try include bergamot, eucalyptus, lavender, or frankincense.
 These essential oils may also be added to a warm bath if no one is around to offer massage services!

-You can also rub a drop of lavender on the wrists and behind the ears.
+You can also rub a drop of lavender essential oil on the wrists and behind the ears.
 Careful, one drop is enough to clear the head and ease a pounding headache!
 Turn out the lights and relax a few minutes while inhaling the scent.
 Soon that miserable hangover will be a thing of the past.
-(A reminder about lavender essential oil – it should be in every medicine cabinet.
+A reminder about lavender essential oil -- it should be in every medicine cabinet.
 One fluid ounce of the stuff will last months and costs less than $20.
 Use it neat on the skin for bug bites, scratches, acne, boils, sores, ingrown toenails, cold sores, mild burns, and more.
-Use it in aromatherapy for everything from relaxation to restoring energy.)
+Use it in aromatherapy for everything from relaxation to restoring energy.

 Use milk thistle and turmeric to restore the liver after a night of heavy alcohol consumption.
 It is very beneficial especially if a person drinks heavily on a regular basis.

 Also try to eat something high in magnesium when suffering with a headache.
 Greens, sea food, nuts, whole grains, and molasses are examples.
 Vitamin C can also help.
-Avoid all MSG, soft drinks, liquor, dairy, processed foods, and red meat.
+Avoid all MSG, soft drinks, liquor, dairy foods, processed foods, and red meat.

-When recovering from a night of excess, be sure to add apples, fresh pineapples, cranberry juice, green salads, brown rice, cider vinegar, and honey to the diet.
+When recovering from a night of excess drinking, be sure to add apples, fresh pineapples, cranberry juice, green salads, brown rice, cider vinegar, and honey to the diet.

 * Always consult with a healthcare professional before using any herbal remedy.
 Never put anything into the ear if a perforated or ruptured ear drum is suspected.